Keuchel called up by Diamondbacks to start vs Tigers - WHIZ News

 Chicago is responsible for most of his salary this year plus a $1.5 million buyout of a 2023 option.

-The Diamondbacks have started 14 pitchers in the No. 5 spot of the rotation, and they’ve combined for a 7.93 ERA.
+In the Diamondbacks’ 14 games of the No. 5 slot in the rotation, pitchers have combined for a 7.93 ERA.

 “We have a fifth spot vacancy,” Lovullo said.
 “And we need somebody to step up.”